More Intimacy? Investigate The Meaning Of “Loaded” Words

 Truth and Safety Are Reliable Tools…

-Truth and safety are the gateways to discovering what can help your relationship to thrive and allow you to improve results.
+Truth and safety are the gateways to discovering what can help your relationship to thrive and allow you to communicate better.

 Arguing is a symptom.
-The root cause might be a memory of parents fighting early in life.
-Breaking up or getting divorced can cause a lot of fear.
+The root cause might be an energy stuck in your body related to a memory of parents fighting when you were little and your fear of them breaking up or getting divorced.

 Blaming others for your problems is a symptom.
-It may be the root cause is helplessness.
-For some people, when your father didn’t spend enough time with you or encourage you as a youngster.
+It may be the root cause is related to helplessness you felt when your father didn’t spend enough time with you or encourage you as a youngster.

 As you practice being 100% honest, you’ll begin to see how your past is wreaking havoc on your current situation.